 Texas has more inland waterways than any other state, and many people choose to enjoy them by spending time out on their boats.
-Often, relaxing on a boat may include alcohol.
+Often, relaxing and recreation on a boat may involve alcohol.
 Boaters must be aware, though, that DWI laws exist for boats just the same as they do for automobiles.

-In the state of Texas, DWI law includes boating under the influence, also known as BUI.
-Because boats are bigger and heavier than cars, they have the potential to cause far more damage.
-Boating under the influence causes approximately 34% of all fatal boating accidents each year.
+In the state of Texas, DWI laws include statutes that make boating under the influence, also known as BUI, a criminal offense.
+Because boats are typically associated with recreation, the law and law enforcement are keen to crack down on intoxicated boating.
+In fact, boating under the influence causes approximately 34% of all fatal boating accidents each year, which is why enforcing these laws has become a priority

 What are Your Rights as a BUI Victim?

 If you are a victim of a BUI accident, it is important to understand your rights and legal options.
-You may be entitled to sue for compensation from an at-fault party if you have suffered injuries including:
+You may be entitled to sue for compensation from an at-fault party if you have suffered injuries that include:

 - Near drowning